Things to do in Bangkok

 Ayutthaya

 Ayutthaya was the capital of Siam from 1350 until mid-18th century, and at one time was one of the largest cities in the world.
 The capital was relocated to Bangkok in 1768, when the Burmese army destroyed much of Ayutthaya.
-Today, tourists don't need much imagine to experience the splendour of the old capital, as many of the enormous structures are still there, and the ruins of Ayutthaya have been designated a UNESCO World Heritage Site.
-Multiple buses (a trip that takes a bit over an hour) and trains arrive daily from Bangkok, and a boat up the Chao Phraya River to Ayutthaya can be organised through travel agencies.
+Today, tourists don't need much imagination to experience the splendour of the old capital, as many of the enormous structures are still there, and the ruins of Ayutthaya have been designated a UNESCO World Heritage Site.
+Multiple buses (the trip takes a bit over an hour) and trains arrive daily from Bangkok, and a boat up the Chao Phraya River to Ayutthaya can be organised through travel agencies.
 Although many organised tours in Thailand can result in frustrating experiences, a tour guide in this instance can give some fascinating history to the already impressive wats.
 This is an easy way to experience some of the ancient history of Siam, as Bangkok is relatively new.

 Children's Discovery Museum Bangkok